Private-sector pay in the public sector

 The most common taxpayer complaint about Illinois public servants in any era is that they are overpaid.
 Reformers used to reply that better-paid public employees are less prey to the temptations of the bribe.
 These days they insist that better pay buys better educated public employees.
 Both claims are accurate, but what’s that to do with better government?

 Tucked into the back pages of the State Journal-Register last week, on the same page as the Pet of the Week and news of a boil order in Pana, there was a brief item about the apparent dismissal of a top aide to the Illinois House leadership.
-The man is one of the more highly regarded of that legion of aides, analysts, and liaisons who collectively function as Edgar Bergen to the General Assembly's Charlie McCarthy.
-His departure did not surprise me—in an election year many politicians have been known to eat their own young.
+The man is one of the more highly regarded of that legion of aides, analysts, and liaisons who collectively function as Edgar Bergen to the General Assembly's Charlie McCarthys.
+His departure did not surprise me—in an election year, many politicians have been known to eat their own young.

 What did surprise me was that I was not reading about it in the obituary columns.
 Our hero, it seems, was being paid $69,500 a year.
 I would have thought that any man who'd just lost nearly seventy grand per plus a parking space would kill himself out of unsupportable grief.
 Had he been a legislator or member of the state school board, I would have attributed his failure to off himself to plain lack of imagination.
 Instead, I realized, he chose to go on living because salaries in that astronomical range are not that hard to come by in Springfield these days.

 Mike Lawrence, the Lee Newspapers' estimable man in the statehouse, took up the issue of aides' salaries in a column last October.
 He noted that a dozen top Thompson aides, for instance, were being paid more than $50,000, and that a number of others under the age of thirty are paid anywhere from $37,000 to $45,000.
 Lawrence implied that there is nothing that a kid under thirty (what he called the "relatively unripened") is likely to know that makes him or her worth $40,000.
-Apparently there are those in the government who agree; one of Thompson's Wunderkind was hired to run his Build Illinois program, which prompted someone to remark within hearing of the Chicago Tribune that the bonds will mature before the director does.
+Apparently there are those in the government who agree; one of Thompson's Wunderkinder was hired to run his Build Illinois program, which prompted someone to remark within hearing of the Chicago Tribune that the bonds will mature before the director does.

-It is true that "better money = better people" approach has stripped Illinois government of most of those colorful corruptions which so offend the middle class.
-Polite Springfield today feels only slight compunction about inviting legislators or lobbyists to their homes.
+It is true that "better money = better people" approach has stripped Illinois government of most of those colorful corruptions which so offend the middle class, with the result that polite Springfield today feels only slight compunction about inviting legislators or lobbyists to their homes.
 Alas, better money has not bought that much better government.
 Bringing the middle class into government has not made government better, only more middle class.
 And it has done so at some sacrifice of efficiency.
-The bosses ran the show in the old says, true, but at least the show got run, which has not been true during the last twenty years or so of governmental near-paralysis, drift, and vacillation.
+The bosses ran the show in the old days, true, but at least the show got run, which has not been true during the last twenty years or so of governmental near-paralysis, drift, and vacillation.